 As you get older, there are often warning signs that you may be getting sick.
 It may not mean you need a nursing home, but if there are things you wanted to disburse among your family, try to do it before being admitted to the nursing home.
 It is not uncommon for items to be lost at auction to cover the costs of nursing home care.
 Give any cash as gifts to the people you love and trust the most, or place it in a safety deposit box only they are allowed to open.
 Keep such transactions private.
 Giving gifts in this way is perfectly legal.

 Contract an attorney to draft a “life estate” for the property in question.
 Then, instruct them to name either your loved one, you or a family member as the executor.
 A life tenant has the right to live in their home until the day they pass away.
 After death, the owner can transfer the property to their loved ones, and it prevents claims from anyone else, so long as the estate originated at least five years prior to the illness.

-An annuity is the best place to hold liquid assets.
-Colorado law preserves this particular practice.
-In addition to the preservation, Colorado doesn’t count payouts from annuities when determining Medicaid eligibility, so you can transfer various assets.
-If your home state still does not recognize annuity payments for someone applying for Medicaid, then you can transfer them to another mutual fund.
+A fixed annuity* is the best place to hold liquid assets.
+Ohio law preserves this particular practice.
+In addition to the preservation, Ohio doesn’t count payouts from fixed annuities* when determining Medicaid eligibility, so you can transfer various assets.
+If your home state still does not recognize fixed annuity* payments for someone applying for Medicaid, then you can transfer them to another mutual fund.